lwayneh/vacation-tracker/README.md

 6. Once the APK has finished setting up, a new Android Studio window should pop up.
 From the Toolbar, click on the green arrow button.
 7. In the "app-release" window, click again on the green arrow button in the Toolbar.
 It will take a minute or two for the target device (emulator) to go boot up, install the application and open it on the android device emulator screen.

 That's it!
-Enjoy our previw of the Awesome Vacation Tracker application.
+Enjoy our preview of the Awesome Vacation Tracker application.

 ### How to Use the Awesome Vacation Tracker